j0ju/x6100-fw-mangler/README.md

 # Requirements
  * Docker
- * `qemu-user-static` with a proper `binfmt` config, although if not available un your platform there is a small helper in the tools and troubleshooting ection.
+ * `qemu-user-static` with a proper `binfmt` config, although if not available un your platform there is a small helper in the tools section.

 ## OSX
  Rancher Desktop or Docker Desktop fulfill this requirements.